 - Stop Clock on

-No Pressing/Trapping.
-In last 5 minutes of the game, teams may extend man to man defense to full court (see division exceptions)
+- No Pressing/Trapping, except in last 5 minutes of game, teams may extend man to man defense to full court (see division exceptions above)

-Stealing is allowed/not allowed according to the division.
+- Stealing is allowed/not allowed according to division.

 - Court dimensions are slightly narrow – therefore officials are less likely to call minor boundary violations (a toe across a baseline/sideline) if these occur within the normal course of player movement.
 The exception is if a defender’s legal guarding position forces an offensive player to alter direction which takes them out of bounds.
 League rules are intended to reward sound defensive or offensive play.